 Recognising our Teachers at Leeds East Academy

-Each week, teachers are asked to nominate their colleagues to be featured on our all new 'Teacher Feature' page.
+Throughout the academic year, teachers are asked to nominate their colleagues to be featured on our 'Teacher Feature' page.
 At Leeds East Academy, we value each and every one of our teachers who work tirelessly to support our students, taking their learning to the next level.
 Read about what makes our teachers so special below:

 #9 Riffat Ahmed